scylladb/scylla-monitoring/README.md

 Direct your browser to `your-server-ip:3000`

 #### Choose Disk and network interface
-The dashboard holds a drop down menue at its upper left corner for disk and network interface.
+The dashboard holds a drop down menu at its upper left corner for disk and network interface.
 You should choose relevent disk and interface for the dashboard to show the graphs.

 ### Update Scylla servers to send metrics